reahl/reahl/reahl-doc/doc/component/introduction.rst

     reahl compiletranslations

 .. note::
-   Remember to `python -m pip --no-deps -e .` after having changed `setup.cfg` before using these commands.
+   Remember to `python -m pip install --no-deps -e .` after having changed `setup.cfg` before using these commands.

 Describing the interface of your model
 --------------------------------------